Free Trial

 Is First Trust Value Line Dividend Index Fund's short interest increasing or decreasing?

-First Trust Value Line Dividend Index Fund saw a drop in short interest in the month of May.
+First Trust Value Line Dividend Index Fund saw a drop in short interest during the month of May.
 As of May 31st, there was short interest totaling 118,000 shares, a drop of 31.1% from the previous total of 171,200 shares.
 Changes in short volume can be used to identify positive and negative investor sentiment.
 Investors that short sell a stock are betting that its price will decline in the future.
 An increase in short sale volume suggests bearish (negative) sentiment among investors.
 A decrease on short sale volume suggests bullish (positive) sentiment.

 How does First Trust Value Line Dividend Index Fund's short interest compare to its competitors?